Marie Alvarado-Gil: Sexual harassment lawsuit

 On September 5, 2024, Alvarado-Gil's former chief of staff Chad Condit, son of former Congressman Gary Condit, filed a lawsuit against her and the California Senate alleging sexual harassment.

-Senator Alvarado-Gil was fully exonerated by an independent body investigating the allegations of sexual harassment in June 2025.

 The suit alleged Alvarado-Gil had demanded he perform sexual acts on her, eventually firing him in retaliation for his refusal.
 Through an attorney, Alvarado-Gil called the claim "outlandish" and vowed to fight the lawsuit.
 The lawsuit alleges that Condit eventually capitulated to her demands and performed oral sex upon her in a car during a trip to Inyo County, and that she harassed his family as well.
 He allegedly injured his back due to having to contort his body in a narrow space.
 His attorneys said the California Senate is conducting an investigation into Condit's claims.

 In November of that year, Alvarado-Gil accused Chad Condit of participating in the murder of Chandra Levy, a woman who had an affair with Condit's father.
 Condit's attorneys strongly denied the allegation.

+In July 2025, Alvarado-Gil was formally reprimanded by the Legislature's Workplace Conduct Unit for filing retaliatory complaints against the Condits the year before, where she had alleged ethics violations on their part related to an infrastructure project in Modesto.

+2026 re-election

+Alvarado-Gil ran for re-election in 2026.
+She faced two opponents; Democrat Tuolumne County Supervisor Jaron Brandon, and Republican almond farmer Alexandra Duarte, wife of former Congressman John Duarte.
+Alvarado-Gil lost renomination in the June 2 jungle primary, coming in last place and receiving about 27% of the vote.
+She is the first California State Senator to lose renomination in the 21st Century.